-Also known as castor bean ticks, sheep ticks are common along the coast of Norway up to Helgeland, but are most prevalent in southern Norway.
-Some are also found inland.
+Also known as castor bean ticks, sheep ticks are common along the coast of Norway from the Swedish border in Østfold up to Brønnøysund in Nordland.
+Sheep ticks are common on both sides of the Oslo fjord and are also found inland.
+They are most common in southern Norway.
 In western Norway and Trøndelag, the tick follows the coastline into the fjords.

 Ticks can be carried by birds and may appear far outside their core area.
-Some inland places can have populations for a few years which then disappear.
+Some inland places can have populations for a few years before they disappear.

 In Sweden, the tick is prevalent in south-eastern parts of the country with a northern boundary from Iddefjorden to Gävle, but can also be found further north.
 The same applies in Finland’s northern boundary along a diagonal line from approximately 62°N in the west to approximately 64 °N in the east.

 The sheep tick is common throughout most of Europe.
 They are also found in North Africa, south-west Russia, Kaukasus, Turkey and northern Kasakhstan.

 The tick is a mite, with eight legs and no clear distinction between the head, chest and abdomen (see Figure 1).
 All mites belong to the arachnid class and are not insects.
 They have no antennae.

 The sheep tick has four stages of development; egg, larva, nymph and adult (see Figure 2).
 The larva is 0.5 mm long and has only three pairs of legs.
 Nymphs are approximately 1.5 mm.
 Adult males are 2-3 mm and grey-black, while adult females are 3-4 mm with a black head and legs and reddish-brown abdomen.
 When a tick is full of blood, the female may be up to 1.5 cm long, and the abdomen has a grey-blue colour.